 Straight Man

-Like Russo’s novel, Tenured blends humor and poignancy to expose the absurdities and dysfunctions of academic life.
+Like Russo’s novel, A Small, Careful Thing blends humor and poignancy to expose the absurdities and dysfunctions of academic life.
 Both books use the voice of a flawed but magnetic professor to reveal deeper truths about institutions and privilege.

 Stoner

-Williams’s quietly devastating novel about an unassuming professor mirrors Tenured’s interest in the inner life of academics and the subtle destruction of campus politics.
+Williams’s quietly devastating novel about an unassuming professor mirrors A Small, Careful Thing’s interest in the inner life of academics and the subtle destruction of campus politics.
 Both works utilize finely tuned prose to elevate the ordinary into something timeless.

 Gilead